 Onsite research in CO2 Capture leverages cutting-edge research facilities, world-class scientists and engineers, and strategic collaborations to foster the discovery, development, and demonstration of solvents, sorbents and membranes to efficiently and economically capture carbon from both pre- and post-combustion systems.

-A partnership among national laboratories, industry, and academic institutions including members of the NETL-Regional University Alliance (NETL-RUA), CCSI develops and deploys state-of-the-art computational modeling and simulation tools to accelerate the development of carbon capture technologies from discovery to development, demonstration, and widespread deployment.
+A partnership among national laboratories, industry, and academic institutions, CCSI develops and deploys state-of-the-art computational modeling and simulation tools to accelerate the development of carbon capture technologies from discovery to development, demonstration, and widespread deployment.

 Carbon storage risk analysis is complicated by the fact that all geologic storage sites are not created equally.
 NRAP is a DOE initiative that harnesses core capabilities developed across the National Laboratory complex, in the science-based prediction of the critical behavior of engineered-natural systems.